Austinjnr/week-1-codeChallenge/README.md

 - nodejs 9.0+

 ## Installation
-To use this repo on your console requires some simple steps:
+- To use this repo on your console requires some simple steps:

-- Open the terminal on your computer
+- Open a terminal on your computer
-- Clone the repo
+- Clone the repo by using the following:

+        git clone git@github.com:Austinjnr/week-1-codeChallenge.git

+- Be patient as it creates a copy on your local machine for you.
-- Change directory to the new repo folder
+- Change directory to the repo folder:

+        cd week-1-codeChallenge

-- Open it in VS Code.
+- Open it in ``Visual Studio Code``

+        code .

 # Running the application